femakin/Bizpoke-Senior-Frontend-Challenge/README.md

-# Bizpoke Senior Frontend Challenge Submission (Femi Akinyemi)
+# Bizpoke Senior Frontend Challenge Submission (Femi Akinyemi, akinfemi46@gmail.com )

 This README provides an overview of the solution I created for the Bizpoke Senior Frontend Challenge using React.js, TypeScript, and TailwindCSS.